step-/yad-lib/usr/share/doc/yad-lib/index.md

 `--pid-name` - Append the calling PID to the temporary file name, and create a new file.
-Without this option, the file name is fixed - given the calling script - and it doesn't overwrite an existing file by the same name.
+Without this option, the file name is fixed - given the calling script - and it does not overwrite an existing file by the same name.
 This allows for editing the file outside this library.

 **Return Value**